Walt Disney Animation Studios: History

-1923–1929: Early years
+1923–1929: Founding and early years

 The building on Kingswell Avenue in Los Feliz which was home to the studio from 1923 to 1926.

-Kansas City, Missouri, natives Walt Disney and Roy O. Disney founded Disney Brothers Cartoon Studio in Los Angeles in 1923 and got their start producing a series of silent Alice Comedies short films featuring a live-action child actress in an animated world.
-The Alice Comedies were distributed by Margaret J. Winkler's Winkler Pictures, which later also distributed a second Disney short subject series, the all-animated Oswald the Lucky Rabbit, through Universal Pictures starting in 1927.
+Kansas City, Missouri, natives Walt Disney and Roy O. Disney founded Disney Brothers Cartoon Studio in Los Angeles in 1923 after the bankruptcy of the Laugh-O-Gram Studio.
+They got their start producing a series of silent Alice Comedies short films, a pioneer of the live-action animated film genre.
+The Alice Comedies were picked up by Margaret J. Winkler's Winkler Pictures, who handled production and distribution duties of the studio's films.
 Upon relocating to California, the Disney brothers initially started working in their uncle Robert Disney's garage at 4406 Kingswell Avenue in the Los Feliz neighborhood of Los Angeles, then, in October 1923, formally launched their studio in a small office on the rear side of a real estate agency's office at 4651 Kingswell Avenue.
 In February 1924, the studio moved next door to office space of its own at 4649 Kingswell Avenue.
 In 1925, Disney put down a deposit on a new location at 2719 Hyperion Avenue in the nearby Silver Lake neighborhood, which came to be known as the Hyperion Studio to distinguish it from the studio's other locations, and, in January 1926, the studio moved there and took on the name Walt Disney Studio.